Virtual Video Visit Frequently Asked Questions

 Healthcare needs for which a video visit is NOT appropriate include but are not limited to: procedures, injections (including vaccines), dilated eye exams, physical therapy manipulations, close physical exam and measurement of nodes or masses, cardiac stress testing, and imaging studies for which specialized equipment is required.

 While you can always call your clinician or a specialty department to discuss your specific healthcare needs and be directed to care that’s right for you, the following are some options to schedule a video visit:

 - Primary care appointments in internal medicine, family medicine or pediatrics can be made by logging into your MyHealth online account and directly scheduling a video visit for one of the conditions we can evaluate and treat virtually.

 - For a specialty care appointment, please call your regular clinician’s office to see if a video visit is appropriate for your needs.
-If your clinician would like you to see a specialist for an initial consultation, you may receive a notice in MyHealth asking you to “Make an Appointment” via a “scheduling ticket.”
+If your clinician would like you to see a specialist for an initial consultation, you may receive a notice on the main page of your MyHealth account asking you to schedule a specialty appointment.
 You can follow the prompts to schedule a specialty video visit with a specialty provider at a time of your choice.

 Will I be able to see my primary care provider or team, or my regular specialist?

 In the majority of cases, you will be able to see your regular provider and team for any needs that you have.
 If you go to MyHealth online to schedule a video visit appointment for an acute primary care need like a new case of pink eye or a back sprain injury, we have expanded the list of clinicians from which you can choose to try and maximize appointment availability and help you get care quicker.
 Your PCP, however, will be listed at the top for easier selection.

 How do I connect and initiate my scheduled video visit?